bkeroack/elita/doc/plugin.rst

   * *files* - a list of changed filenames (relative to the root of the package/gitrepo)
   * *gitdeploy* - the gitdeploy document for the gitdeploy that was initialized

+AUTO_DEPLOYMENT_START
+  Triggered at the beginning of a groups/environments automatic deployment (not a deployment to individual servers/gitdeploys).

+  Parameters:

+  * *build* - build name to be deployed
+  * *target* - target to be deployed to (dictionary with the following keys: "groups", "environments")
+  * *batches* - a list of dictionaries (each with keys: "gitdeploys", "servers") representing deployment batches

+AUTO_DEPLOYMENT_BATCH_BEGIN
+  Triggered at the beginning of each deployment batch.

+  * *build* - build name being deployed
+  * *batch_number* - batch number (starting at 0)
+  * *batches* - same as batches above

+AUTO_DEPLOYMENT_BATCH_DONE
+  Triggered at the end of each deployment batch.

+  * *build* - build name being deployed
+  * *batch_number* - batch number (starting at 0)
+  * *batches* - same as batches above

+AUTO_DEPLOYMENT_COMPLETE
+  Triggered at the end of a groups/environments automatic deployment (not a deployment to individual servers/gitdeploys).

+  Parameters:

+  * *build* - build name deployed
+  * *target* - target that was deployed to (dictionary with the following keys: "groups", "environments")
+  * *batches* - a list of dictionaries (each with keys: "gitdeploys", "servers") representing deployment batches

 Datasvc
 -------